 Making new work that thrills, excites and challenges, the North West and Greater Manchester is home to some of the most vibrant artists and companies.
 PUSH gives audiences the chance to seek out these new, extraordinary and challenging performances, works and screenings – some brand new and some so good that they demand to be revisited.

-Aside from performance and visual art, PUSH Festival in 2019 will also offer great opportunities for artists and creatives to meet industry professionals, share ideas, inspiration and further hone their skills across a broad range of topics.
-With workshops covering There will be three ‘Propel’ scratch performances happening in the Theatre 1 space and an array of workshops and discussions to get involved in.
+Aside from performance and visual art, as always PUSH Festival also offers a great opportunity for artists and creatives to meet industry professionals, share ideas, inspiration and further hone their skills across a broad range of topics.
+With events covering everything from virtual reality technology to audio storytelling, there is an array of workshops and discussions to get involved in.

 We get ridiculously excited about PUSH Festival every year.
 You might be having a Christmas come-down and a dry January but you can certainly make your way to HOME – guaranteed to satisfy your creative thirst.